-- 4.1 The basis for fixing the administrator's remuneration is set out in Rule 2.106 of the Insolvency Rules 1986, which states that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration.
+- 4.1 The basis for fixing the administrator's remuneration is set out in Rule 2.51 of the Insolvency Rules (Northern Ireland) 1991, which states that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration.

 It is for the creditors' committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is fixed as a percentage fix the percentage to be applied.
-Rule 2.106 says that in arriving at its decision the committee shall have regard to the following matters:
+Rule 2.51 says that in arriving at its decision the committee shall have regard to the following matters:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator;
+• the complexity (or otherwise) of the case;

-- the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 4.2 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as the committee would.
-If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator. - 4.3 There are special rules about creditors' resolutions in cases where the administrator has stated in his proposals that the company has insufficient property to enable a distribution to be made to unsecured creditors except out of the reserved fund which may have to be set aside out of floating charge assets.
+- any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 4.2 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as the committee would.
+If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator.